Article

 Safe, legal, affordable, and uninhibited access to abortion is a global issue and necessity.

-Advances in medical research continues to report that self-managed abortions with pills are now a safe option for people who choose to have an abortion outside of medical settings.
-While legal restrictions inhibit safe abortions, many people can still access safe abortions at home with access to the correct pills, medical care, and scientifically-based information.
-There are still barriers to accessing a self-managed abortion with pills, and some reasons why it's not always the right choice for everyone who chooses to have an abortion, but increased access to medical abortion is a huge step towards decreasing the number of unsafe abortions and expanding people’s choices when they do not want to be pregnant.
+Advances in medical research continues to report that self-managed abortions with pills are now a safe optionexternal link, opens in a new tab for people who choose to have an abortion outside of medical settings.
+While legal restrictions inhibit safe abortionsexternal link, opens in a new tab, many people can still access safe abortions at home with access to the correct pills, medical care, and scientifically-based information.
+There are still barriers to accessing a self-managed abortion with pills, and some reasons why it’s not always the right choiceexternal link, opens in a new tab for everyone who chooses to have an abortion, but increased access to medical abortion is a huge step towards decreasing the number of unsafe abortionsexternal link, opens in a new tab and expanding people’s choices when they do not want to be pregnant.

 Legal Fights for Abortion

 Activists around the world are working to create and build on legal frameworks to ensure that people are supported when they decide to have an abortion.
-In 2019, thousands of people marched the streets of Buenos Aires fighting for their government to legalize abortion, wearing green handkerchiefs, which have become emblematic of the Latin American fight for safe and legal abortion.
-In 2016, activists in Poland held a strike to protest a complete ban on abortion, which successfully led to the withdrawal of the ban.
-Mozambican activists documented the harmful effects of unsafe abortion practices and that led to a legal reform on abortion laws in 2014.
+In 2019, thousands of people marched the streets of Buenos Airesexternal link, opens in a new tab fighting for their government to legalize abortion, wearing green handkerchiefs, which have become emblematic of the Latin American fight for safe and legal abortion.
+In 2016, activists in Poland held a strike to protest a complete ban on abortionexternal link, opens in a new tab, which successfully led to the withdrawal of the ban.
+Mozambican activists documented the harmful effects of unsafe abortionexternal link, opens in a new tab practices and that led to a legal reform on abortion laws in 2014.
 All around the world, activists are working to make safe and legal abortion access a reality.

 Even in countries like the United States, where abortion has been legal for decades and is still legal in every state, conservative politicians are quickly trying to change that by placing extreme limits on when and how people can get abortions.
-According to Al Jazeera: “In 2019, nine US states passed laws effectively banning abortion in the earliest stages of pregnancy, before many women even know they are pregnant.”
-While none of these bans are currently in effect because of legislative proceedings or court fights, that can change, and meanwhile, abortion remains out of reach for many.
+According to Al Jazeeraexternal link, opens in a new tab: “In 2019, nine US states passed laws effectively banning abortion in the earliest stages of pregnancy, before many women even know they are pregnant.”
+While none of these bans are currently in effect because of legislative proceedings or court fights, that can change, and meanwhile, abortion remains out of reachexternal link, opens in a new tab for many.

 Any ban on abortion, even when not in effect and no matter how seemingly benign, is a step towards a frightening future without the legal right and access to safe, legal abortion.
-The Turnaway study, a study that surveyed people who were turned away from getting desired abortions, shows how abortion restrictions often lead to people carrying pregnancies that they wanted to end.
-Some people are able to leave a state or country to access an abortion, but others, especially young people and people who don’t have money to cover the expenses of an abortion, might effectively be forced into carrying a pregnancy that they don’t want, a profound violation of their bodily autonomy , and one that often adversely effects both physical and mental health.
+The Turnaway studyexternal link, opens in a new tab, a study that surveyed people who were turned away from getting desired abortions, shows how abortion restrictions often lead to people carrying pregnanciesexternal link, opens in a new tab that they wanted to end.
+Some people are able to leave a state or country to access an abortion, but others, especially young people and people who don’t have money to cover the expenses of an abortion, might effectively be forced into carrying a pregnancy that they don’t want, a profound violation of their bodily autonomy, and one that often adversely effects both physical and mental healthexternal link, opens in a new tab.
 In a global context, legal restrictions, expensive abortion options, and stigma influencing whether medical providers are willing to perform abortions can lead people to choose unsafe abortion methods.

 Unsafe abortion

-Research finds that the number of safe abortions has decreased, and the number of unsafe abortions has increased in recent years.
-Between 2010 and 2014, an estimated 25 million abortions were unsafe each year.
+Research finds that the number of safe abortions has decreased, and the number of unsafe abortions has increasedexternal link, opens in a new tab in recent years.
+Between 2010 and 2014, an estimated 25 million abortions were unsafeexternal link, opens in a new tab each year.
 The vast majority of unsafe abortions take place in developing countries, where maternal death rates are high and access to safe and legal abortion is limited or nonexistent.

 People may seek out unsafe abortion methods for many reasons.
-Since abortion has an ancient history, people have used many different methods for terminating pregnancies, including herbs, inserting tools into the vagina , consuming toxic products, or causing trauma to the pregnant person's body.
+Since abortion has an ancient historyexternal link, opens in a new tab, people have used many different methods for terminating pregnanciesexternal link, opens in a new tab, including herbs, inserting tools into the vagina, consuming toxic products, or causing trauma to the pregnant person’s body.
 There is no research to document the safety or effectiveness of these methods.
-According to the Guttmacher Institute, many people who choose these methods do so because of “greater proximity, lower cost and confidentiality of traditional providers.”
+According to the Guttmacher Instituteexternal link, opens in a new tab, many people who choose these methods do so because of “greater proximity, lower cost and confidentiality of traditional providers.”

-In Mozambique, while legal changes to abortion policy in 2014 have given people their more rights to have legal abortions, activists and public health officials have continued to build health infrastructure to make abortion and contraceptive care available on the ground throughout the country.
+In Mozambique, while legal changes to abortion policy in 2014 have given people their more rights to have legal abortions, activists and public health officials have continued to build health infrastructure to make abortion and contraceptive care available on the ground throughout the countryexternal link, opens in a new tab.
 They are also creating education programs to ensure people who choose to access abortions know about safe options.
-In Mexico, people choosing an abortion can travel to Mexico City to access an elective abortion before 12 weeks of pregnancy: until recently it was the only state in Mexico that permitted abortion upon request without conditions.
-The state of Oaxaca recently decriminalized abortion, but because of the state’s high rate of rural and marginalized populations, there needs to be an effort from the Health Ministry to make abortion services accessible.
+In Mexico, people choosing an abortion can travel to Mexico City to access an elective abortion before 12 weeks of pregnancy: until recently it was the only state in Mexico that permitted abortion upon request without conditionsexternal link, opens in a new tab.
+The state of Oaxaca recently decriminalized abortion, but because of the state’s high rate of rural and marginalized populations, there needs to be an effort from the Health Ministry to make abortion services accessibleexternal link, opens in a new tab.

 Differences in Access to Reproductive Care